 What Are the Best Ways to Stay Safe While Moving?

 1. Avoid overpacking your boxes and containers.

 When you pack your boxes, try to keep the weight to 70 pounds or less.
-It might feel more economical to put all of your books into one container, but it will be a struggle to get your items loaded and unloaded.
+Putting all of your books into one container might feel more economical, but it will be a struggle to get your items loaded and unloaded.